ag445789/learngit/readme.txt

-diffGit is a version control system.
+Git is a version control system.
 Git is free software.
 Git 3nd line.